What is Obsessive-Compulsive Disorder (OCD)?

 Ayurveda also prescribes Ayurvedic detoxifying massages and treatments which are:-

 5. Kayakalp treatment.

-Note: Please have a look at a very interesting blog Yoga for Migraine which is highly recommended for people who are suffering from migraines and headaches.
+Note: Please look at a fascinating blog, Yoga for Migraine, recommended for people suffering from migraines and headaches.